Lenny Piccirillo, longstanding bouncer at A.C.'s Bar and Grill in Charleston, dies at 59

-Lenny Piccirillo, the longtime A.C.'s Bar and Grill bouncer and bartender who was known for loving people and a post-shift drink of whole milk on the rocks, died on Wednesday.
+Lenny Piccirillo, the longtime A.C.'s Bar and Grill bouncer and bartender who was known for his friendly ways and a post-shift drink of whole milk on the rocks, died Wednesday.
 He was 59.

 According to A.C.'s Bar and Grill owner Jim Curley, Piccirillo apparently suffered a fatal heart attack.